sandhawke/talk-webconf-2018/slides.md

 <div style="font-size: 10px; float:right">From <a href="https://dashboards.mnm.social/d/000000012/user-growth?panelId=1&fullscreen&orgId=1&from=1492093949517&to=1524413261931">mnm.social</a></div>

-## Align the protocols
+## Using older protocol

-* Delay the WG 6 months
+* We Decided to delay the WG 6 months
+* Added needed features to ActivityPub
-* Mastodon switched to ActivityPub (for server-to-server)
+* Mastodon adopted ActivityPub (for server-to-server)
+* Win!

 ## Other adoption